 Why you’ll be an effective physician

-(Note: I discuss how to accomplish these three goals in my ultimate guide to writing your medical school personal statement.
-I encourage you to also review our medical school personal statement examples.)
+(Note: I discuss how to accomplish these three goals in my ultimate guide to writing your medical school personal statement, which also includes a number of medical school personal statement examples.)

 Because most physicians in the US are MDs and practice allopathic medicine, this approach is more strongly reflected in most premed students’ academics, extracurricular experiences, and insights about medicine.
 In combination with the fact that most medical school applicants will apply to at least some MD programs, personal statements tend to also be written from an allopathic perspective.

 Typically, students applying to MD and DO programs will write their 5,300-character AMCAS personal statement first, and then modify it to fit the 4,500-character AACOMAS prompt.
 Beyond shortening their essay to meet the character count, most of these applicants will attempt to simply add words like “holistic” and phrases like “whole person” to demonstrate their interest in osteopathic medicine.
 This constitutes a weak approach to revising your personal statement for DO programs.

 The better approach to modifying your personal statement is to demonstrate ways you have applied the osteopathic care model throughout your clinical and research experiences throughout your personal statement.
 That way, when you use words like “holistic” or “comprehensive” in your essay, DO adcoms will be more likely to buy into your passion for osteopathic medicine.